What is marketing automation software and what does it do today?

 The market is quickly evolving, as modern marketers demand integrated marketing functionality that rapidly translates into bottom-line return.

 New features are making marketing automation platforms more powerful than ever.
-Learn about trends and capabilities of marketing automation platforms in the latest edition of this MarTech Intelligence Report.
+Learn about trends and capabilities of marketing automation software in the latest edition of this MarTech Intelligence Report.

 Virtually all of the marketing automation platforms profiled in this report provide a standard set of analytics that track quantifiable data such as website visitor activity, pages viewed, time spent on site, emails opened, content downloaded and campaign responses.
 More vendors are offering predictive analytics and models based on machine learning, which uses algorithms to process data and surface trends or insights that enable marketers to customize visitor experiences and marketing campaigns.